Lesson 1 - Introduction to ASO

 App Store Optimization (ASO) is the process of improving the characteristics of an application that is designed for mobile platforms such as iOS and Android, with the goal of creating better search visibility and getting more downloads on app stores such as the Apple App Store and Google Play.
 The characteristics that are optimized include: app name, keywords, screenshots, demo video, icon and description.

 First, it is a process.
-Some people think that they can just do ASO once and forget about it.
-Nothing is further from the truth.
-Conditions on the app stores change on a daily basis and you need to monitor your keyword rankings regularly.
-It is a long-term marketing strategy that must be continuously monitored over the lifetime of an app.
+The App Stores change on a daily basis and you need to regularly monitor your keyword rankings and category rankings.
+The conditions within the App Stores are constantly evolving and doing ASO just once will negatively impact the success of your app.
+It is a long-term marketing strategy that must be continuously tracked over the lifetime of an app.

 Second, there is a misconception that ASO is only about keywords.
-It is true that keyword rankings are a large part of ASO.
-But once someone finds your app through a keyword search, you also need to make it visually appealing, so they download it.
-This means having compelling screenshots, a beautiful app icon and other elements that will help convince a person to choose your app over your competitors.
+Keyword rankings are a large part of ASO, however, your app needs to be visually appealing to a potential user so they download it after finding it through a keyword search.
+This means having compelling screenshots, a beautiful app icon, and other elements that will help convince a person to choose your app over your competitors.

 Why is ASO Important?

-On the other hand, ASO can potentially drive thousands of downloads a day for the relatively low monthly cost of ASO data and a few hours of research every month.
+Comparatively, investing in ASO can potentially drive thousands of downloads a day for the relatively low cost of ASO data and a few hours of research every month.
+It is one of the most cost-effective ways of driving downloads from the app store.

 However, as important as ASO is to the overall marketing strategy of an app, you must also remember that it is not a magic bullet.
-It is simply one piece of a marketing plan that can include paid ads, content marketing and more.
+It is simply one piece of a marketing plan that can include paid advertising, content marketing, and more.

-But since ASO is usually the lowest cost strategy, it is generally the best place to start.
-Even publishers with large marketing budgets will benefit from proper ASO.
-It can allow them to expand their downloads and reduce what they spend on ads.
+Since ASO is usually the lowest cost strategy, it is generally the best place to start.
+Even publishers with large marketing budgets can benefit from proper ASO by expanding their organic downloads and reducing their budget for paid advertising.

 He told us: